kendraio/kendraio-app/docs/workflow/blocks/mapping.rst

 20. debug
 21. json
 22. jsonParse
-23. jsonStringify
-24. markdown
+23. markdown
-25. btoa
+24. btoa
-26. base64encode
+25. base64encode
-27. pairwise
+26. pairwise
-28. numDiff
+27. numDiff
-29. percentChange
+28. percentChange
-20. groupByKeys
+29. groupByKeys
-31. all
+30. all
-32. parseDate
+31. parseDate
-33. parseDuration
+32. parseDuration
-34. parseUnixTimestamp
+33. parseUnixTimestamp

 Each of these extensions is detailed below with example usages.